Founder & Co-Director of the USask PAWSitive Connections Lab | CLICK HERE to learn

 HIV/AIDS

-Studying Animal Assisted Activities as a support for individuals at risk for HIV/AIDS.
+Studying Animal-Assisted Services as a support for individuals at risk for HIV/AIDS.

-• In 2016 Dr. Dell began offering Animal Assisted Activities and Animal Assisted Therapy with the Saskatchewan Health Authority (Saskatoon) Opioid Assisted Recovery Services (OARS).
+• In 2016 Dr. Dell began offering Animal-Assisted Support Programs and Animal-Assisted Therapy with the Saskatchewan Health Authority (Saskatoon) Opioid Assisted Recovery Services (OARS).

 • That same year her team was awarded a flipped science project, funded by Universities Without Walls, to examine the impact of a visiting St. John Ambulance Therapy Dog with clients in highest need for motivation related to their HIV and/or addiction status.
 The project is outlined in a video here.